 (3) Downsize: Here’s where all that note taking will help.
 It’s time to downsize your boards to something more manageable and realistic.
 Start by looking over your pins.
 Are there things that need too much DIY work?
 If so, remove them.
 Is there something that exceeds your budget?
 Yes?
 Remove them or replace with an affordable alternative.
 A project will be much easier to start once you have a more streamlined approach.

 (4) Finalize: Now that you have filtered through the pins, your board should have only the images that truly reflect the result you want to achieve.
 Finalize any last minute tweaks, start making lists as to what you need, hit the store and get started on your new home design project!

 There is a wealth of pinners out there, but it might seem impossible to know where to start.
 Here is a short list of some pinners worth following:

 - Robert Allen Design

 - The Land of Nod

 As stated earlier, there is a wealth of pinners out there, so just sit back and enjoy sorting through your favorite styles.
 Happy pinning!

-Come in to see us inside of SWITCH Consignment in Scottsdale, Az to pick out your favorite fabrics for your next project!
+Visit us at CUTTING CORNERS, to pick out your favorite fabrics for your next project!